fs-webdev/skill-building-program/badges-active/accessibility/_micro_assistive-technology.md

 Goals:
 ------

-- Understand that a disability is not a limitation, and that assistive technology brings freedom and autonomy
+- Understand that a disability is not a limitation, and that assistive technology brings freedom and autonomy.
-- Understand the needs of people with disabilities (PWD), what problems they face, and the wide array of assistive technology they use
+- Understand the needs of people with disabilities (PWD), what problems they face, and the wide array of assistive technology they use.

 Intro